 In other words, by buying every demand zone and selling every supply zone, you will end up with poor trading results.

-If you are watching orderflow in your trading, I highly recommend you to watch delta for different candles.
+If you are watching orderflow in your trading, I highly recommend watching delta for different candles.

-If you are trading only price action, there are some other rules that can be implemented.
+If you are trading only price action, some other rules can be implemented.

 Before we move any further, I want to point out a good video by Bitdealer, which I have seen a few months back.

-An hour and a half long presentation explain a lot of similar things you are going to learn in this article, so if you are interested in supply and demand trading, make sure to give it a watch.
+An hour and a half long presentation explain a lot of similar things you will learn in this article, so if you are interested in supply and demand trading, make sure to give it a watch.

 Trading Support and Resistance vs Supply and Demand

 There is a lot of price action concepts that traders use when they want to find tradeable levels.